 1. Different Terminal Stations

-High-speed trains to/from Hong Kong operate at Hong Kong West Kowloon Station, which is newly-built for operating high-speed trains between Chinese mainland and Hong Kong.
+High-speed trains to/from Hong Kong operate at Hong Kong West Kowloon Station, which is newly built for operating high-speed trains between the Chinese mainland and Hong Kong.
 Ordinary trains operate at Hung Hom Railway Station.

 2. Different Seat Classes